Want to quit drinking without AA? Alcoholics Anonymous (AA) is free, accessible, and simple. But it’s no longer the only house on the block.

 Many folks get sober using coaching or therapy.
 There are so many trained coaches, counselors, and psychologists out there happy to support you on your recovery journey, many of whom are in recovery themselves or whose lives have otherwise been touched by addiction.

 Seeing a psychiatrist doesn’t hurt either.
 Psychiatrists are medical doctors who specialize in mental health, which sometimes includes substance use disorders.
-They can be particularly helpful if you believe you have underlying anxiety or depression you are managing with alcohol.
+Because they are able to prescribe medication, psychiatrists can be particularly helpful if you believe you have underlying anxiety or depression you are managing with alcohol.

 Go online

-There are also online programs to help you quit drinking without AA.
-My company, Workit Health, has offers online, science-backed courses to help you beat alcoholism, all from your computer or phone.
+There are also online treatment programs to help you quit drinking without AA.
+My company, Workit Health, has offers online, science-backed courses to help you beat alcohol use disorder from your computer or phone.
 Whether or not you do 12-step along with it is up to you.

 Start online courses to help you quit drinking.